 If you have a camper with fold down seats or you sleep in a pop-top then you might get cold sleeping directly on the seats or floor.

-It’s cheap to invest in a fold out futon duvet which you can lay down for extra comfort and warmth.
+It’s cheap to invest in a fold-out futon duvet that you can lay down for extra comfort and warmth.